 Dr. Ed Aractingi is the Associate Vice President and Chief Information Officer at Marshall University.
-He leads the division of Information Technology comprised of around 80 professional staff serving the entire university.
-He earned a Ph.D. in information technology from Capella University, an MS. in information systems from Marshall University and a BA from Damascus University.He also serves on the graduate faculty of College of Information Technology and Engineering as an adjunct professor, teaching various subjects in computer science and information systems like Cloud Computing, Internet of Things and Visual Analytics.
+He leads the division of Information Technology of around 80 professional staff serving the entire university.
+He earned a Ph.D. in information technology from Capella University, an MS. in information systems from Marshall University and a BA from Damascus University.He also serves on the graduate faculty of College of Information Technology and Engineering as an assistant professor of practice, teaching various subjects in computer science and information systems like Cloud Computing, Internet of Things and Visual Analytics.

 Prior to this role, Dr. Aractingi has served in various capacities at Marshall University including a deputy CIO and director in the IT department.
 Before that, he worked in healthcare at Cabell Huntington Hospital and at a private consulting practice.